ghadaezzat/zappy-web-application/README.md

 ------------

 Install Zappy by :

- cd zappy_node and run
+ cd to zappy-ng4 and run
     npm install
-then cd to zappy-ng4 and run
-    npm install
+then ng serve
 then replace the API_TOKEN in zappy_node /slack.js
 by the following token:
 "xoxb-340882666630-amYfUVtOakDHil8kowFJz4jY"